nthomas013/ubuntu_nginx_hosting_1/README.md

-# ubuntu_nginx_hosting_1
+# ubuntu_nginx_hosting
-Addiotional Repository to store Dockerfile and http css template for jenkins
+Repo to store Dockerfile and http css template for jenkins